Projected Robust PCA with Application to Smooth Image Recovery: Introduction

 In the past decade, high-dimensional matrix recovery problems have drawn numerous attentions in the communities of statistics, computer science and electrical engineering due to its wide applications, particularly in image and video data analysis.
 Notable problems include face recognition \citep{parkhi2015deep}, motion detection in surveillance video \citep{candes2011robust}, brain structure study through fMRI \citep{maldjian2003automated}, etc. In general, most studies on high-dimensional matrix recovery problems are built upon the assumption that the target matrix has certain intrinsic structures.
 For image data related problems, the two most commonly imposed structures are 1) approximate low-rankness and 2) smoothness.

 The approximate low-rankness refers to the property that the target matrix can be decomposed as a low-rank component plus a sparse component.
-Such matrices have been intensively studied since the seminal work of {\it robust principal component analysis} (Robust PCA, \citealt{candes2011robust}).
-The Robust PCA was originally studied under the noiseless setting and has been extended to the noise case by \citet{zhou2010stable}.
+Such matrices have been intensively studied since the seminal work of {\it robust principal component analysis} (RPCA, \citealt{candes2011robust}).
+The RPCA was originally studied under the noiseless setting and has been extended to the noise case by \citet{zhou2010stable}.
 Moreover, the Robust PCA has also been intensively studied for matrix completion problems with partially observed entries.
 For example, in \citet{wright2013compressive}, \citet{klopp2017robust} and \citet{chen2020bridging}.

 On the other hand, when a matrix is believed to be smooth, {\it Total Variation} (TV) based approach has played a fundamental role since the pioneering work of \citet{rudin1992nonlinear} and \citet{rudin1994total}.
 The TV has been proven to be effective in preserving image boundaries/edges.
 In statistics community, a well-studied TV approach is the {\it 2d fused Lasso} \citep{tibshirani2005sparsity}, which penalizes the total absolute difference of adjacent matrix entries using $\ell_1$ norm.
 The 2d fused Lasso has been shown to be efficient when the target matrix is piecewise smooth.
 More recently, a TV based approach was also used in image-on-scalar regression to promote the piecewise smoothness of image coefficients \citep{wang2017generalized}.